lannguyen0910/deep-efficient-person-reid/README.md

 ---

-The results from EfficientNet-v2 models might be better if fine-tuning properly, while here we use the best parameters for the ResNet models (on Market-1501 dataset) from [this](https://arxiv.org/pdf/2104.13643.pdf) paper
+The results from EfficientNet-v2 models might be better if fine-tuning properly and longer training epochs, while here we use the best parameters for the ResNet models (on Market-1501 dataset) from [this](https://arxiv.org/pdf/2104.13643.pdf) paper and only trained for 60 - 100 epochs.

 ## **Citation**